 Pilates is a physical fitness system developed by Joseph Pilates, who was born in Dusseldorf, Germany in 1880.

-As a child Pilates suffered with various ailments such as rickets, asthma and rheumatic fever.
+As a child Pilates suffered from various ailments such as rickets, asthma, and rheumatic fever.

 Please see the full list of exercises here.

 All of Pilates exercises can be done at various levels from easy to the more difficult and most have preparation exercises to enable you to build up the required muscle strength and coordination to be able to do them.

 Once the lower levels of the exercises have been done correctly you should then progress and add more difficulty as appropriate.
 All exercises can be adapted or props used such as blocks or towels to enable correct alignment and for you do the exercise safely and correctly.

 Joseph Pilates original work can be seen in his book ‘Return to Life Through Contrology.’